kaisenlinux/manpages-dev/category/RemoteAdministration/zssh.md

        quit                same as exit.

        repeat              repeats  cmd forever (^C to interrupt).
 Useful for example if you use a remote script invoking "sz" and you don't want to be typing "rz" each time...
-Remember however that several files can be transferred by a single sz/rz pair so this is not usually necessary to use re‐ peat.
+Remember how‐ ever that several files can be transferred by a single sz/rz pair so this is not usually necessary to use repeat.

-       rz                  Receive files from the remote machine. runs rz and plugs the process on the ssh connection.  running sz on the REMOTE machine is required
+       rz                  Receive files from the remote machine. runs rz and plugs the process on the ssh connection.  running sz on the REMOTE machine is required :
-                           :
                            1)   run `sz <remote_file> ...' from the remote machine shell
                            2)   press the escape sequence (C-space) to enter file transfer mode
                            3)   run the `rz' builtin

        suspend             suspend zssh (back to the local machine shell)

        sz <file> ...
 Send files to the remote machine. runs sz and plugs the process on the ssh connection.
 There is no need to manually run rz on the remote side.

        version             print version information